ml6team/fondant/docs/pipeline.md

 The DockerCompiler will try to see if the `base_path` of the pipeline is local or remote.
 If local the `base_path` will be mounted as a bind volume on every service/component.

 If you want to use remote paths (GCS, S3, etc.) you can use the `extra_volumes` argument to mount extra credentials.
-This volume will be mounten to every component/serice of the docker-compose spec.
+This volume will be mounted to every component/service of the docker-compose spec.

 ```python
 from fondant.compiler import DockerCompiler